fabiogueunige/Cooperative/README.md

 # Cooperative Robotics

-Code developed by Andarea Chiappe, Alberto Di Donna, Fabio Guelfi, Samuele Viola
+Code developed by Andrea Chiappe, Alberto Di Donna, Fabio Guelfi, Samuele Viola

 The simulator could be available on: ...